 Public Health Thank You Day

 On the Monday before Thanksgiving, Research!America and leading public health organizations take the time to say “thank you” to our public health workforce who work tirelessly every day to protect us from disease, injury, and other health threats.
 From the ordinary to the extraordinary, these heroes keep our drinking water clean, our communities healthy, and our children safe from harm.
 Ongoing and often complex public health challenges – both here and abroad – require evidence-based, innovative, and equitable solutions.

 Public health is the field of science concerned with improving the health of populations.
 It encompasses everything from research into diseases to preventing injury and promoting healthy lifestyles to detecting and controlling outbreaks.
 Examples of public health work include anti-smoking campaigns, the development of vaccines against polio, and pinpointing the source of food-borne illness outbreaks.
-Read more about different public health professions.
+Learn more about the work we’re doing around public health.